JujuAdams/Vinyl/docs/5.0/Quick-Start-Guide.md

 Every time you call `VinylPlay()`, Vinyl will internally create a "voice" that holds all the information necessary to manage playback of the asset (or pattern) that you specified.
 This voice is indentified by a numeric ID that is returned to you from the `VinylPlay()` function.
 You can think of `VinylPlay()` being like `instance_create_depth()` and assets being like GameMaker objects.
 If you want to manipulate audio after it's started being played then you'll usually need to use the voice ID for it.

-!> The other Vinyl playback functions [`VinylPlayFadeIn()`](Playing-Audio) and [`VinylPlayOnEmitter()`](Emitter-Functions) return a voice ID. **However, `VinylPlaySimple()` does not return a voice ID**.
-It instead returns a standard GameMaker sound instance ID which cannot be used with any other Vinyl functions.
-A sound instance ID can be used with native GameMaker functions though, should you wish to endure that.

 <!-- tabs:start -->

 #### **Create Event**